xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Preprocessing_Details.rst

-Color conversion - NV12/I420
+Color Conversion - NV12/I420
 ++++++++++++++++++++++++++++

-Preprocessing also support YUV-family source color formats, i.e. NV12 and I420.
-In advanced cases such YUV images can be splitted into separate planes, e.g. for NV12 images Y-component may come from one source and UV-component comes from another source.
-Concatenating such components in user's application manually is not a perfect solution from performance and device utilization perspectives, so there is a way to use Preprocessing API.
-For such cases there is ``NV12_TWO_PLANES`` and ``I420_THREE_PLANES`` source color formats, which will split original ``input`` to 2 or 3 inputs
+Pre-processing also supports YUV-family source color formats, i.e. NV12 and I420.
+In advanced cases, such YUV images can be split into separate planes, e.g., for NV12 images Y-component may come from one source and UV-component from another one.
+Concatenating such components in user's application manually is not a perfect solution from performance and device utilization perspectives.
+However, there is a way to use Pre-processing API.
+For such cases there are ``NV12_TWO_PLANES`` and ``I420_THREE_PLANES`` source color formats, which will split the original ``input`` into 2 or 3 inputs.

 .. raw:: html